AnselmoChixaro/VsLayout/README.md

 # VsLayout
-a repository to download a VS Laoout to install offline.
+a repository to download a VS Layout to install offline.